 Ground Lease Definition

-Ground lease is generally associated with the freehold properties, say a piece of land.
-In this lease, the tenant who uses the property can make changes and improvements for their own benefit, which, after the completion of the lease period, will be handed over to the landlord with all the improvements and changes made.
+A ground lease is generally associated with the freehold properties, say a piece of land.
+In this lease, the tenant who uses the property can make changes and improvements for their benefit, which, after the completion of the lease period, will be handed over to the landlord with all the improvements and changes made.

 Types of Ground Lease